How To Regain And Keep Your Luxury Brand Legacy From Fading

 With no electricity, the watchmakers’ workrooms faced the south, where they could get the most light.
 You could tell when a watchmaker added an apprentice or workman by the appearance of a new window on their building.
 The Swiss built and nurtured many luxury watch companies as meticulous skills were passed from generation to generation.

-Yet in a recent survey, 40% of Swiss watch executives are pessimistic about the sector’s economic outlook after an unprecedented post-pandemic upturn.
+Yet, in a recent survey, 40% of Swiss watch executives were pessimistic about the sector’s economic outlook after an unprecedented post-pandemic upturn.

 Most U.S. luxury buyers research watch and jewelry products online before purchasing.

-However, much of the research diverts consumers to gray market sites.
+However, much of the research diverts consumers to grey market sites.

 As luxury brands try to adapt to an omnichannel world, people are willing to forego authenticity for an online price.
 And don’t forget Amazon is gaining in the luxury market.